NetworkBlockDevice/nbd/doc/proto.md

     - 64 bits, size of the export in bytes (unsigned)
     - 16 bits, transmission flags.

-    The server MUST NOT fail an NBD_OPT_GO sent with the same parameters as a previous NBD_OPT_INFO which returned successfully (i.e. with `NBD_REP_SERVER`) unless in the intervening time the client has negotiated other options.
-The server MUST return the same transmission flags with NBD_OPT_GO as a previous NBD_OPT_INFO unless in the intervening time the client has negotiated other options.
+    The server MUST NOT fail an `NBD_OPT_GO` sent with the same parameters as a previous `NBD_OPT_INFO` which returned successfully (i.e. with `NBD_REP_SERVER`), unless in the intervening time the client has negotiated other options.
+The server MUST return the same transmission flags with `NBD_OPT_GO` as a previous `NBD_OPT_INFO` with the same parameters unless in the intervening time the client has negotiated other options.
 The values of the transmission flags MAY differ from what was sent earlier in response to an earlier `NBD_OPT_INFO` (if any), and/or the server MAY fail the request, based on other options that were negotiated in the meantime.

-    For backwards compatibility, clients should be prepared to also handle `NBD_REP_ERR_UNSUP`.
-In this case, they should fall back to using `NBD_OPT_EXPORT_NAME`.
+    For backwards compatibility, clients SHOULD be prepared to also handle `NBD_REP_ERR_UNSUP` by falling back to using `NBD_OPT_EXPORT_NAME`.

     The reply to an `NBD_OPT_GO` is identical to the reply to `NBD_OPT_INFO` save that if the reply indicates success (i.e. is `NBD_REP_SERVER`),